National Lighthouse Day

 August 7th is a very special day in the history of America’s lighthouses!

 Learn about the Ninth Act of the First Congress in 1789 and its impact on our nation’s lighthouses, as well as a Presidential Proclamation by Franklin D. Roosevelt designating August 7, 1939 as “Lighthouse Week,” the origins of National Lighthouse Day, a Presidential Proclamation by George H.W.
 Bush designating August 7, 1989 as “National Lighthouse Day” and a Senate Resolution sponsored by United States Senators Angus King and Susan Collins of Maine designating August 7, 2013 as “National Lighthouse and Lighthouse Preservation Day.”

 The text for the original 1789 act, bearing the signatures of Frederick Augustus Muhlenberg as Speaker of the House of Representatives, of John Adams, as Vice-President of the United States and President of the Senate, and of George Washington, as President of the United States.

-“An Act for the Establishment and support of Lighthouse, Beacons, Buoys, and Public Piers.
+“An Act for the establishment and support of lighthouses, beacons, buoys, and public piers.

 “Sec.
 2. And be it further enacted, That a lighthouse shall be erected near the entrance of the Chesapeake Bay, at such place, when ceded to the United States in manner aforesaid, as the President of the United States shall direct.